cstaelen/docker-torrent-download-stack/README.md

 - **/share/CACHEDEV1_DATA/Multimedia/Movies**: This volume is used by the `radarr` service to access the movie library.
 - **/share/CACHEDEV1_DATA/Multimedia/TvShow**: This volume is used by the `sonarr` service to access the TV show library.
 - **/share/CACHEDEV1_DATA/Multimedia/Music**: This volume is used by the `lidarr` service to access the TV show library.

-## Lidarr - Tidal
-The `docker-compose.yml` is set here to use Tidal account to download lossless Flac tracks.

-Maybe you will have to update Tidal country isocode : `tidalCountryCode=FR`.

-To authenticate, run `docker-compose up lidarr` you will prompted to link your Tidal account by using browser.

-**I don't own Tidal account :**

-Please check lidarr-extended page for more details : https://hub.docker.com/r/randomninjaatk/lidarr-extended But you are still able to connect Prowlarr service instead.

 ## Doc
 - **traefik**: https://doc.traefik.io/traefik/getting-started/quick-start/